actris-cloudnet/dataportal-docs/sites/utajarvi.md

 # Utajärvi

-Utajärvi is part of weather radar network of Finnish Meteorological Institute (FMI).
+Utajärvi (UTA) is a weather radar site located in Korkiakangas, Utajärvi, Northern Finland.
+The site was established in 1997 as part of the weather radar network of the Finnish Meteorological Institute (FMI).

 ## Links